neuropoly/intranet.neuro.polymtl.ca/computing-resources/neuropoly/README.md

 * By default, the root (OS and home folder) mount point is on the NVME disk.
 You can train your model on your /home
 * [How to use GPU Clusters at NeuroPoly](https://intranet.neuro.polymtl.ca/computing-resources/neuropoly/gpus.html)
   * [Video tutorial to get started](https://drive.google.com/file/d/17-eLVBiMNA8bNbfzpD6NLxHApZRDoy1B/view?usp=sharing)
-  * romane and tassan have a [special system for sharing CPU/RAM](./gpus.md#running-memory-and-cpu-intensive-tasks)
+  * romane, tassan, and joplin have a [special system for sharing CPU/RAM](./resource-sharing.md)

 ### tassan